About Update Value On Another Sheet

 You can now execute the reverse action button only if the last modified time field has a value.
 The system will determine whether the update value on another sheet action button has been executed or not, based on the recorded executed date & time.

-Note that Ragic still supports the previous versions' action button, following the previous rules.
+Note that Ragic still supports the previous versions' action buttons, following the previous rules.

 You can only trigger the update values on another sheet action button once in each entry.
 The system will check the system-generated date & time field to prevent double execution.
 There are scenarios that you may need to trigger the button again: